 Fluoride is the most effective agent known to man that can help prevent tooth caries (decay).
 Fluoride is a naturally occurring mineral that aids in building strong teeth and preventing tooth decay.
 It is also capable of reversing early signs of tooth decay in children.

 Fluoride is particularly more helpful if you are at a higher risk of developing tooth decay.
-This is where fluoride treatment near Pasadena comes in handy.
+This is where fluoride treatment near Pearland comes in handy.
 Professional treatments done by our dentist will contain high fluoride concentration as compared to the fluoride in food or tap water.

 How Does Fluoride Work